AlixLieblich/Astronomical_Images_Reproject_Project/README.md

 ### 🌌 Data

-- Astronomical images from UH Tek Telescope
+- Astronomical images from UH88 Telescope atop Mauna Kea.

 ### 🌜 How this works!

 - The first step is to apply bias and overscan and trim the images, as done in `trim_overscan_bias.py`.
 The data taken in can be viewed in the folder 'UH88 Tek RAW DATA' directory.
 The output can be viewed in the 'Final median-combined Bias, Dome Flats, and Sky Flats' directory.

-These three images, from left to right, are the final dome flats in r, z, and i filter respectively.
+- The three images below, from left to right, are the final dome flats in r, z, and i filter respectively.
 Note that the donut rings are dust on the telescope lens.

 ![Image of dome flats](domeFlats.png)

-These three images, from left to right, are the final sky flats in r', z', and i' filter respectively.
+- The three images below, from left to right, are the final sky flats in r', z', and i' filter respectively.
 Note that the star pattern is an effect of the lens opening for a very short exposure (caused by light having more time to saturate the center than the outside edges.)

 ![Image of sky flats](skyFlats.png)

-These three images, from left to right, are the final filtered flats in r', z', and i' filter respectively.
+- The three images below, from left to right, are the final filtered flats in r', z', and i' filter respectively.

 ![Image of filtered flats](filteredFlats.png)

 - The next step was to solve and apply WCS (world coordinate system) and reproject using `reproject.py`.
 WCS corrected images can be found in 'Final WCS-corrected, combined r, i, z images of NEP5281'.
 Note, see deepfield below for a visual outcome of reproject.